-There are some steps you should take before you install Apple’s iOS 12.0.1 update on your iPhone, iPad, or iPod touch.
+There are some steps you should take before you install Apple’s iOS 12.5.5 update on your iPhone, an iPad, or iPad touch.

-If you’re currently running iOS 12.0, you get the shortest list of changes and the smallest download.
-If you’re running an older version of iOS, your iOS 12.0.1 update and download will be much bigger thanks to the updates you skipped.
-They’re baked into your version of the update.
+If you’re running an older version of iOS, your iOS 12.5.5 update and download may be larger thanks to the updates you skipped.
+Changes from updates you skipped are baked into your upgrade.

-The iOS 12.0.1 update is an exciting upgrade for those dealing with iOS 12 problems, but it’s impossible to predict exactly how your device will react to the move.
-While some of you will see an improvement, many others will run into bugs and performance issues that could have a major impact on day-to-day use.
+It’s impossible to predict how your device will react to the move to iOS 12.5.5.
+While some of you might see a performance boost, many others will run into bugs and performance issues that could have a big impact on your day-to-day use.

 A little prep work can go a long way toward preventing problems and headaches and that’s why we recommend spending sometime preparing yourself and your device ahead of your upgrade.

 We’ve put together plan that takes you through some of the things we do before we install iOS software.
-These tips will come in handy as you transition your device from whatever its currently running to iOS 12.0.1.
+These tips will come in handy as you transition your device from whatever it’s currently running to iOS 12.5.5.

 Backup Your Data

-Backing up your data is arguably the most important thing you'll want to do before installing iOS 12.0.1 on your phone or tablet.
+Backing up your data is arguably the most important thing you'll want to do before installing iOS 12.5.5 on your device.